The Manual is divided into six chapters. Click a chapter title to display that chapter's table of contents in the area below.

 What it looks like

 Where this isYou can access Tools from the global nav at the top of every page or from the Sitemap links at the bottom.
-Your Files is the second tab.
+My Files is the second tab.

-What this isThe Add File tool on the Your Files tab allows you to enter a Name, Category and Permission level of a file you're uploading to the therapist's file storage area.
+What this isThe Add File tool on the My Files tab allows you to enter a Name, Category and Permission level of a file you're uploading to the therapist's file storage area.

 What it looks like